EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

   - `idx`: Index for which to retrieve neighbors.
 - **Returns**: List of dictionaries containing neighbor information.
 - **Notes**:
-  - Fetches data from the "neighbors" table.
+  - Fetches data from the "neighbors" table for each attribute.
+  - The number of neighbors we want to return depends on the window size around the central point `n`, which is given by the attribute
   - Processes family-related information using `get_family_values`.
   - Formats each neighbor's data into a dictionary.